Blooming tea or flowering tea is made of premium green tea leaves and edible flowers. Therefore making blooming tea is as simple as brewing hot tea.

 However, I do not recommend keeping your blooming tea overnight to re-steep it on another day.

-When you’re done re-steeping your tea, you can even keep the flower around as a display for up to 1 week
+Once your blooming tea has run out of flavor after multiple steep, you can reuse the blooming tea as a display tea for up to 1 week

 You just need to replace the water daily to keep it looking fresh.

-Once you’ve opened the tea packet, please seal your blooming tea in a tight container
+Seal your blooming tea in a tight container for freshness

 You can skip this step if your blooming tea is individually packed.
 Simply place it in a dry and cooling area to avoid direct sunlight.